Last Updated: May 12, 2025

 International Transfers

-Your Personal Data may be processed outside of the EU or UK.
-This is because the organizations we use to provide our service to you may be based outside the EU or UK.
+Your Personal Data may be processed outside of the European Economic Area (EEA) as the organizations we use to provide our service to you may be based outside the EU or UK.

-We have taken appropriate steps to ensure that the Personal Data processed outside the EU or UK has an essentially equivalent level of protection to that guaranteed in the EU or UK.
+We have taken appropriate steps to ensure that the Personal Data processed outside the EEA has an essentially equivalent level of protection to that guaranteed in the EU or UK.
 We do this by ensuring that:

 How Long We Keep Your Data